aajanki/workflowscript/README.md

 ## Error handling

-If the compiler encounters parsing error or detect invalid syntax, it prints an errors message and exists with a non-zero exit code.
+If the compiler encounters parsing errors or detects invalid syntax, it prints an error message and quits with a non-zero exit code.

-Some validators can be disabled with the `--disableValidators` command line option.
-This might be handy, for example, if a validator is buggy and rejects a valid workflow.
-The names and functionality of validators that can be disabled:
+Some error checks can be disabled with the `--disableValidators` command line option.
+This might be handy, for example, if a error check is buggy and rejects a valid program.
+The names and functionality of checks that can be disabled:

 - `duplicatedStepName` checks that there are no duplicated step names in the workflow
 - `duplicatedSubworkflowName` checks that there are not duplicated subworkflow names